nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 {% responsiveImage './blog/articles/installing-node-js/node-js-macos-precompiled-binary.png', 'Install Node.js using the official macOS installer', { maxWidth: 700 }  %}

 With the binary distribution, it is up to you to copy the necessary files in the right place.
-Version manager tools like `nvm` and `n` are actually downloading the correct binary releases for the desired version, making sure to select the correct build for your operative system and CPU architecture, then they place the files in the correct path as expected by your operative system.
+A version manager tool such as `nvm` and `n` makes things simple, because it takes care of downloading the correct binary release for the desired version (and for your system), then it places the files in the correct folder as expected by your operative system.
+If you choose to download the binaries manually, all the wiring is up to you.

-While installing Node.js using the official installers is probably the simplest option, doing it using the binaries is a lot more complicated and definitely more complicated then using a version manager.
+While installing Node.js using the official installers is probably the simplest option, doing it using the binaries is a lot more complicated and definitely more complicated than using a version manager.

-If you still want to go down this path, make sure to checkout the [official tutorial for installing from Node.js pre-compiled binaries](https://github.com/nodejs/help/wiki/Installation).
+If you still want to go down this path, make sure to check out the [official tutorial for installing from Node.js pre-compiled binaries](https://github.com/nodejs/help/wiki/Installation).

 It is definitely worth mentioning that the official installer is not the only option.
 [NodeSource](https://nodesource.com/) maintains alternative installers for Debian, Red Hat, macOS and Windows.
 If you are interested in this approach checkout [NodeSource Node.js Binary distributions page](https://node.dev/node-binary).

-To summarise, these are the main pros and cons of intallers and binary distributions:
+To summarise, these are the main pros and cons of Node.js installers and binary distributions:

   - 👍 Installers are quite easy to use and they don't require specific POSIX experience.
-  - 👎 Hard to change version.
+  - 👎 Hard to switch between version or upgrade.
 If you want to do that, you basically have to download the specific installer for the desired version and run through the full process again.
-  - 👎 Installer often will install Node.js as admin, which means that you can't install global packages unsless you do that as admin.
+  - 👎 Installer often will install Node.js as admin, which means that you can't install global packages unless you do that as admin.
   - 👎 Binary packages require you to manually manage all the files and configuration.